burntromi/exception-generator/README.md

 The determined namespace will be shown after all and you are asked to verify it with "enter" or to correct it.

-## Using Parameters

-`--overwrite (-o)`:

-Give permissions to overwrite all existing files, without asking for each file to be overwritten.

-`--template-path=PATH (-t PATH)`:

-Can be usesd to determine the PATH you want the application to look for templates for creating the exception classes/interface.
-If a template cannot be found in this PATH, the application will search for other ways to find a template to use.
-At first it will check the config file (.exception-generator.json), which is located in `$HOME`.
-If this also fails, it will use given templates from the tool itself.

-`--no-parents (-p)`:

-Disables feature for searching and using parent exception classes.

-`--help (-h)`:

-Display help test and exit.

 ## The config file (.exception-generator.json)